Kids and Exercise

 The Many Benefits of Exercise

 Everyone can benefit from regular exercise.
-Kids who are active will:
+Active kids will have:

-- decrease the risk of developing type 2 diabetes
+- a lower chance of getting type 2 diabetes

-- possibly lower blood pressure and blood cholesterol levels
+- lower blood pressure and blood cholesterol levels

 - run away from the kid who’s "it" (endurance)